-A movie about Srinivasa Ramanujan was in making for quite some time and I was looking forward to it.
+A movie about Srinivasa Ramanujan was in the making for quite some time and I was looking forward to it.
 I booked for it in advance and went to see it on release today in Fame Cinemas, Chennai.
-The film “Ramanujan” was directed by Gnana Rajasekaran who is famous for his historic biographies including on Bharathiyar & Periyar.
+The film “Ramanujan” was directed by Gnana Rajasekaran who is famous for his historic biographies including Bharathiyar & Periyar.

-The film is a commendable attempt to make the present generation aware of Ramanujan and its a tribute in 21st century to the great mathematician from his state.
+The film is a commendable attempt to make the present generation aware of Ramanujan and its a tribute in the 21st century to the great mathematician from his state.
 The castings of Suhasini Maniratnam as the scheming mother, Bhama as the young wife away from her husband, Kevin McGowan as G. H. Hardy were apt, but the lead role by Abhinay Vaddi (grandson of veteran Tamil film actors Gemini Ganesan and Savitri) could have been better.
-Abhinay tries his best but somehow he doesn’t fit the mental image I had of Ramanujan formed by seeing his pictures published in my school Textbooks (like in the Wikipedia page).
+Abhinay tries his best but somehow he doesn’t fit the mental image I had of Ramanujan formed by seeing his pictures published in my school Textbooks (like on the Wikipedia page).

-The screenplay was brilliant in the near climax scene, where Ramanujan talks to his wife about the poor plight misfits (and geniuses) faces in India, the society around forcing from all angles to make him “common”.
+The screenplay was brilliant in the near climax scene, where Ramanujan talks to his wife about the poor plight misfits (and geniuses) face in India, the society around forcing from all angles to make him “common”.

-- Page on Srinivasa Ramanujan in The Institute of Mathematical sciences, Madras.
+- Page on Srinivasa Ramanujan in The Institute of Mathematical Sciences, Madras.

-- A one room museum is in 15/9, Somu Chetty, 4th Lane, Royapuram, Chennai dedicated to Srinivasa Ramanujan.
+- A one-room museum is in 15/9, Somu Chetty, 4th Lane, Royapuram, Chennai dedicated to Srinivasa Ramanujan.